bernie-skipole/indi/docs/source/usage/introduction.rst

 mqtt - why?
 ^^^^^^^^^^^

-MQTT is an option provided here since it makes out-of-band communications easy, for example, if other none-INDI communications are needed between devices, then merely subscribing and publishing with another topic is possible.
+MQTT is an option provided here since it enables instruments connected in different locations able to communicate across the network to the client.

 There is flexibility in where the MQTT server is sited, it could run on the web server, or on a different machine entirely.
 This makes it possible to choose the direction of the initial connection - which may be useful when passing through NAT firewalls.

-As devices connect to the MQTT server, only the IP address of the MQTT server needs to be fixed, a device running indiserver could, for instance, have a dynamic DHCP served address, and a remote GUI could also have a dynamic address, but since both initiate the call to the MQTT server, this does not matter.
+As devices connect to the MQTT server, only the IP address of the MQTT server needs to be fixed, a remote device could, for instance, have a dynamic DHCP served address, and a remote GUI could also have a dynamic address, but since both initiate the call to the MQTT server, this does not matter.

 It allows monitoring of the communications by a third device or service by simply subscribing to the topic used.
-This makes a possible logging service easy to implement.
+This makes a possible instrument data broadcasting or logging service easy to implement.

+It makes out-of-band communications easy, for example, if other none-INDI communications are needed between devices, then merely subscribing and publishing with another topic is possible.

 A disadvantage may be a loss of throughput and response times.
 An extra layer of communications plus networking is involved, so this may not be suitable for all scenarios.

+Though multiple clients connected to the MQTT network is possible, and useful if they are just gathering data, two clients attempting to simultaneously control one instrument would lead to chaos and confusion!
+A single controlling client would need to be enforced.

 Security
 ^^^^^^^^